rethinkdb/docs/api/ruby/index.md

 r.or(bool, bool[, bool, ...]) &rarr; bool
 {% endapibody %}

-Compute the logical "or" of two or more values.
+Compute the logical "or" of one or more values.
+Returns False for empty arguments.

 __Example:__ Return whether either `a` or `b` evaluate to true.